anshjoshi205/Target-Business-Case-Study_SQL/README.md

 #  🛒Target-Business-Case-Study_SQL 📊🇧🇷
 ![image](https://github.com/user-attachments/assets/8f1bdbc0-a2cc-402b-bf29-47bb117c45c8)

-This business case focuses on the operations of Target in Brazil and provides Insights and recommendation by analyzing data of 100,000 orders placed between 2016 and 2018.
+The goal of the project was to analyze Target's e-commerce operations in Brazil using the provided dataset (covering 2016–2018) to extract valuable insights and provide actionable recommendations.
+These insights aimed to enhance Target's understanding of its operations, customer behavior, logistics, and financial performance to support decision-making and improve business outcomes.

 **📋Context:**